-The Company is also pursuing the sale of the Paradise Water Rights to cities, municipalities, and special districts in the downstream states of Arizona, Nevada and California.
-However, there are certain restrictions under the Colorado River Compact which relate to a reallocation of water rights from one state to another, including a requirement that a court decree authorizing the use of the water rights out of state be obtained and compliance with other interstate compacts or agreements, which would need to be resolved or complied with before the Paradise Water Rights can be sold to users outside of Colorado.
-If the Company is successful in selling its Paradise Water Rights, the Company would anticipate developing the facilities to deliver the water in a manner similar to the Export Water Rights.
+The Company is also pursuing the sale of the Paradise Water Supply to water users in the Denver metropolitan area and to cities, municipalities, and special districts in the downstream states of Arizona, Nevada and California.
+However, there are certain restrictions under the Colorado River Compact which relate to a reallocation of water from one state to another, including a requirement that a court decree authorizing the use of the water out of state be obtained and compliance with other interstate compacts or agreements, which would need to be resolved or complied with before the Paradise Water Supply can be sold to users outside of Colorado.
+If the Company is successful in selling its Paradise Water Supply, the Company would anticipate developing the facilities to deliver the water in a manner similar to the Export Water Supply.
+Other potential development opportunities for the Paradise Water Supply include, but are not limited to, the utilization of the artesian pressure for hydroelectric power generation, water leasing to agricultural interests, mineral interests, and recreational interests.

-The Company's business of water sales is subject to competitive factors as water providers desiring water will consider alternative sources.
-The Company is aware of other private water companies who are attempting to market competing water rights to municipal water providers in the Denver area.
-In addition, municipal water providers seeking to acquire water rights evaluate independent water rights owned by individuals, farmers, ranchers, etc. principal factors affecting competition in this regard include. but may not be limited to, the availability of water for the particular purpose, the cost of delivery of the water to the desired location, the availability of water during dry year periods, the quality of the water source, and the reliability of the water supply.
-The Company believes that its water rights provide the Company with an advantage over its competition because the water rights the Company owns have been designated for municipal use by decrees issued by Colorado water courts, and because of the quantity of water available, the quality of water, their location in the Denver metropolitan area, (and Paradise's location to deliver water to either downstream or Denver area water users), and price.
+The Company's business of water management is subject to competitive factors since alternative sources of water are available.
+The Company is aware of other private water companies who are attempting to market competing water to municipal water providers in the Denver area.
+In addition, municipal water providers seeking to acquire water evaluate independent water owned by individuals, farmers, ranchers, and others.
+The principal factors affecting competition in this regard include, but may not be limited to, the availability of water for the particular purpose, the cost of delivering the water to the desired location, the availability of water during dry year periods, the quality of the water source, and the reliability of the water supply.
+The Company believes that its water provide the Company with an advantage over its competition because the water the Company owns has been designated for municipal use by decrees issued by Colorado water courts, and because of the quantity of water available, quality of water, its location relative to the Denver metropolitan area, (and Paradise's location to deliver water to either downstream users or Denver area water users through exchanges or other transfers), and price.
 The quantity of water the Company has available for sale has been determined by court decrees of the Colorado water courts.
-The Company has had the quality and quantity of the Rangeview and Paradise Water Rights evaluated by independent appraisers and water engineers.
-The water quality, without treatment, meets or exceeds all current federal and state drinking water standards.
+The Company has had the quality and quantity of the Rangeview and Paradise Water Supply evaluated by independent appraisers and water engineers.
+The Rangeview water quality, without treatment, meets or exceeds all current federal and state drinking water standards.

-The business segment of water purification and municipal water recycling are also subject to competition from municipal water providers who also provide waste water/sewage processing, and from regional waste water/sewage processors.
-The Company is not aware of any private companies providing waste water/sewage treatment services in the Denver metropolitan area.
-The Company believes that it could have a competitive advantage because its waste water treatment technology uses no toxic chemicals and the water after processing exceeds stringent water quality standards currently in effect.
-Additionally, residual material created in the waste water treatment process can be composted into a high grade fertilizer for agricultural use.
+The business segment of water processing and municipal water recycling are also subject to competition from municipal water providers who also provide wastewater/sewage processing, and from regional wastewater/sewage processors.
+The majority wastewater/sewage treatment is processed by approximately 10 major wastewater/sewage treatment providers.
+The majority of Denver area water providers participate in the Metropolitan Wastewater Authority which process approximately 95% of the areas wastewater/sewage.
+The Company is not aware of any private companies providing wastewater/sewage treatment services in the Denver metropolitan area.
+The Company believes that it could have a competitive advantage because its wastewater treatment technology uses no toxic chemicals and the water after processing exceeds stringent water quality standards currently in Additionally, residual material created in the wastewater treatment process can be composted into a high grade fertilizer for agricultural use.